Lakshmi-Kameswari/OIBSIP---WEb-Development-/Task_3-Temperature_Converter/README.md

+Task-3: Temperature Converter
+---
-🌡 Temperature Converter Web App
+# 🌡 Temperature Converter Web Application

-📌 Project Overview
+# 📌 Project Overview

-This project is a Temperature Converter Web Application developed as Task 3 of the Oasis Infobyte (OIBSIP) Web Development and Designing Internship.

-The application allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin instantly using a simple and interactive user interface.
+The Temperature Converter is a simple and interactive web application that allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin instantly.

+This project was developed as part of the Oasis Infobyte Web Development and Designing Internship (Level 1).

-The goal of this project was to practice JavaScript logic, user input handling, and responsive UI design.
+The main objective of this project is to demonstrate JavaScript logic, user input handling, and responsive UI design using basic frontend technologies.

-🚀 Features
+# 🚀 Features

-Convert temperature between:

-Celsius (°C)

-Fahrenheit (°F)

-Kelvin (K)
+Convert temperature between Celsius (°C), Fahrenheit (°F), and Kelvin (K)

 Instant conversion results

-Clean and modern user interface
+Simple and clean user interface

-Responsive design for mobile and desktop
+Modern UI with gradient background

-Smooth button hover effects
+Button hover effects

-Dark mode toggle support
+Dark mode toggle option

+Mobile-friendly responsive design

-🛠 Technologies Used
+# 🛠 Technologies Used

 HTML5 – Structure of the web application

-CSS3 – Styling, layout, and responsive design
+CSS3 – Styling and layout

 JavaScript – Temperature conversion logic and interactivity

 Google Fonts (Poppins) – Modern typography

-📂 Project Structure
+# 📂 Project Structure
-Task_3-Temperature_Converter
+Temperature-Converter
 │
 ├── index.html      # Main webpage
-├── style.css       # Styling and UI design
+├── style.css       # Styling file
-├── script.js       # Temperature conversion logic
+├── script.js       # Conversion logic
 └── README.md       # Project documentation
-⚙️ How to Run the Project
+# ⚙️ How to Run the Project

 Download or clone the repository.

 Open the project folder.

+Double-click index.html
-Double-click index.html or open it in any web browser.
+or open it using any modern web browser.

-No server setup or installation is required.
+No server or installation required.

-📱 Responsive Design
+# 📱 Responsive Design

-The application is designed to work smoothly on:
+The application is designed to work on:

-💻 Desktop computers
+Desktop computers

+Tablets

-📱 Mobile devices
+Mobile devices

-📟 Tablets

 CSS media queries ensure proper layout across different screen sizes.

-🎯 Learning Outcomes

-Through this project, I learned:

-Implementing JavaScript conversion logic
+# 🎯 Future Improvements

+Possible enhancements for the project include:

+Adding more unit conversions

+Improving UI animations

-Handling user input and validation
+Adding input validation alerts

-Designing modern UI components

-Creating responsive layouts using CSS

-Web Development Intern – Oasis Infobyte
+Deploying the project on GitHub Pages or Netlify